 So, what does an applicant have to remember about resume format?

-Reverse-chronological format is a must-use format to mention your achievements.
+Reverse-chronological format is a must-use format to mention your achievements also it should contain right resume action words.
 This way, the employer can read about an applicant’s recent successes in the first place.
 Whereas the complete “success” picture is important, employers may not have enough time to wade through a chronological narrative.

 Don’t forget about the importance of layout.
 Very often, companies can use filters to decline resumes automatically.
 Make sure that: